programminghistorian/jekyll/lessons/transforming-xml-with-xslt.md

 +layout: default
 +---

-# Transforming XML Data with XSL
+# Transforming Historical Data for Reuse and Republication: A Guide to XML and XSL Transformations

 ## Introduction